Introduction

 Crypto security has matured.
 Smart contracts get audited, wallets get hardware-hardened, users get more discerning.
 Inheritance planning for crypto has not kept up.
 Most "solutions" still rely on centralized custodians, legal instruments designed for fiat assets, or a scrap of paper shoved in a safe that nobody remembers where.

-**10102 Digital Inheritance** is a small, auditable set of Ethereum smart contracts — plus a thin app on top — that lets you define the rules for how your on-chain assets pass on, and executes them automatically when those rules are met.
+**10102 Computing Legacy** is a small, auditable set of Ethereum smart contracts — plus a thin app on top — that lets you define the rules for how your on-chain assets pass on, and executes them automatically when those rules are met.
 No custody.
 No subscription required for the core flows.
 No middleman the plan depends on.

 ## What it does